 - Projects can take place in Hong Kong or abroad (excluding Chinese Mainland).
 If the project teams are comprised of full-time full-degree non-local students and the projects will take place out of Hong Kong and Chinese Mainland, the teams can also apply for SERVICE 100 Fund to support the travel expenses of those non-local students on the application form.

-- Projects must be non-credit bearing.
+- Projects must be non-credit bearing or fulfilling any course requirements.

 C. Funding Available